Vranje shooting

-The Vranje shooting was a mass shooting that occurred on June 3, 1993 in Vranje, Pčinja District, Yugoslavia.
+The Vranje shooting was a mass shooting that occurred on June 3, 1993, in Vranje, Yugoslavia.
 The shooting took place in the South Morava Brigade barracks of the Yugoslav Army.
 Private Jožef Meneder escaped from a detention cell, attacked a security guard and confiscated his weapon.
 He then killed six privates and one ensign, and wounded four more privates, before shooting and killing himself.